BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/ssrRenderingPipeline.md

 ### Using MSAA

-You should normally choose the pre-pass renderer because the reflectivity color is computed more accurately than with the geometry buffer renderer, but if you want to use MSAA as the antialiasing method, the geometry buffer renderer may be a better choice.
+You should normally choose the pre-pass renderer because the reflectivity color is computed more accurately than with the geometry buffer renderer and the performances are better overall, but if you want to use MSAA as the antialiasing method, the geometry buffer renderer may be a better choice.
 That's because MSAA can lead to artifacts when used with the pre-pass renderer.

 Here's an example of a scene using MSAA with the geometry buffer and pre-pass renderer:
 | Geometry Buffer | Pre-Pass |